Neemach Mata Temple

 Neemach Mata Temple is located on a hill on the banks of the Fateh Sagar Lake in the city of Udaipur, Rajasthan, India.
 This temple is located on a green hill in the Dewali (pronounced Dey-vaa-lee) area of Udaipur.
 It has both stairs and uphill slope walk way to climb, which is around 900 metres long.
 It enshrines the stone idol of Neemach Mata Devi.
 There is also an idol of Lord Ganesh and three west-facing lions of stone.

 History

 Neemach Mata is the kuldevi of Dakot khandan of Bhatnagar(kayasth)and all the dakot family assemble on the occasion of Haryali amavsya and perform the pooja every year.

+The temple is in memory of 'devi' who came in front of a devotee on the hill here.
+Complete story is written on the poster depicted in the temple, the photo of same is placed below.